mukhortov/HESH-WordPress-Plugin/readme.txt

 * Syntax highlighting for WordPress shortcodes
 * Save your posts and pages pressing `Ctrl+S` (`Cmd+S` on Mac)
 * Restore cursor position after page is reloaded
-* Huge Selection of themes and other customization options
+* Huge selection of themes and other customization options
 * Fullscreen mode: toggle with F11/Esc hotkeys

 If you would like to contribute to this plugin, view the [github repo](https://github.com/mukhortov/HESH-WordPress-Plugin).